holyaustin/GHO-Energy/README.md

 ## How we built it

 Tech stack:
-React, Typescript, Tailwind, EVM-compatible smart contracts written in Solidity provides business logic and trust for the platform IPFS to store images of energy community membership NFTs, Chainlink Functions with Automation, Magic Link
+React, Typescript, Tailwind, EVM-compatible smart contracts written in Solidity provides business logic and trust for the platform IPFS to store images of energy community membership NFTs, Chainlink Functions with Automation, Magic Link for both web2 and web3 login.

 Smart contract functionalities:
 The smart contracts used in GHO-Energy provide the following: